Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Deposition and Characterization

 with $\chi^{(1)}$ as the linear susceptibility of the material, to estimate the values at a wavelength of 1032\nobreakspace{}nm.
-However, since a femtosecond laser is used, a delay is introduced between the two pulses from the front and back sides of the sample.
-An SH pulse is generated on the front side of the sample.
-When it reaches the back side of the sample, another SH pulse is already generated because the pulse of the fundamental wavelength travels at different group velocity through the substrate compared to the SH pulse.
-This delay between the two SH pulses when they reach the backside of the sample is called the temporal walk-off time $t_{\text{walk-off}}$.
-This causes destructive interference to be incomplete, and thus, the depth of the interference fringes is decreased.
+Because a femtosecond laser is used, the group velocity mismatch between the fundamental and its SH introduces a temporal delay between the SH generated at the front and back surfaces of the sample.
+By the time the SH generated at the front surface reaches the back surface, an additional SH contribution has already formed there.
+This relative delay between the two SH contributions is known as the temporal walk-off time $t_{\text{walk-off}}$.
+This causes destructive interference to be incomplete, and thus, the contrast of the interference fringes is decreased.
 When the temporal walk-off is not taken into account, the value of $\chi_{\textup{}}^{(2)}$ is overestimated.
 For our fused silica sample, 1\nobreakspace{}mm thick, the value was measured to be $t_{\text{walk-off}} = 94$\nobreakspace{}fs.
-This value corresponds well with previous measurements in the literature and also with the calculation of the delay based on the group velocity of each pulse in the substrate.
-Therefore, the model was modified by Hermans et al. for the pulsed laser with the temporal walk-off effect as
+This value corresponds also well with the calculation of the delay based on the group velocity of each pulse in the substrate.
+Therefore, the model was modified by Hermans et al.\cite{On-determination-SHG,hermans2019,koskinen2018} for the pulsed laser with the temporal walk-off effect as